Ankos

 Entries in not_started, not_applicable, or needs_attention can't be carried forward.

-When you open an entry in a new cycle that has carry-forward-eligible evidence from the previous cycle, you'll see a Carry forward available hint at the top.
+When you open any individual entry in a new cycle that has carry-forward-eligible evidence from the previous cycle, you'll see a Carry forward available hint at the top.
 It shows:

 • The source cycle and upload date